Applying for Graduation

 When will I receive my diploma?

-Diplomas will be available for pick-up 6-8 weeks after the end of the term.
-Students will receive a notification that diplomas are available via email.
-They then have one month to pick up their diploma.
-Any students who do not pick up their diploma will have it mailed to the address on file.
-If you have had or anticipate having an address change after graduation, please contact Grad Central via the [email protected] email as well as Student Central and notify them of the change.
+Diplomas will be mailed to the current address on file 8 -10 weeks after the end of the term.
+If you have recently had or anticipate having an address change after graduation, please contact the Office of Registration and Records at [email protected] to notify them of the change.
 Students with outstanding balances on their accounts will receive a notification via email that their diplomas are being held.
 Per SUNY policy, we retain these for one year.
 Onondaga Community College must retain any unclaimed diplomas for a minimum of one year, per the SUNY Retention and Disposition policy.
 After that time, graduates will be required to reorder their diploma.

 How do I replace my diploma?